 Jacobs recommended GAWB review its procurement policy and opex governance processes to make them more robust and in keeping with good industry practice.

-On the basis of Jacobs' advice, we accept the opex to be prudent and efficient.
+On the basis of Jacobs' advice, we agree that the opex is prudent and efficient.
 We have forecast slightly higher costs due to a higher escalation rate.

 Table 16 Chemicals (\$m)